NopeTurtle9001/NoMercy/README.md

 ---

 Finally, thanks for staying along the way.
-If you have any questions about my code or how this system works reach out to me via email @NopeTurtle91@gmail.com ot Discord via nopeturtle.
+If you have any questions about my code or how this system works reach out to me via email @NopeTurtle91@gmail.com or Discord via nopeturtle.

-If you’d like, I can **draft a Cloudflare Worker example** that securely receives Roblox requests and commits to a GitHub repo without exposing your credentials.
-That would give you a working drop-in bridge for your banlist updates.